-The management of a corporation in both Delaware or New York is vested in a board of directors elected by the shareholders, usually on an annual basis.
-At least one director is required and directors must be individuals, not other companies.
+The management of a corporation in both Delaware and New York is vested in a board of directors elected by the shareholders, usually on an annual basis.
+At least one director is required, and directors must be individuals, not other companies.
 The directors generally set policy and usually will meet on a regular basis, although no particular schedule of meetings is required.
 The directors elect officers who are responsible for the everyday business of the corporation.
 Directors may, but need not, also serve as officers.
 There is substantial flexibility in the number of officers and their titles, although the most typical are president, vice-president, secretary, and treasurer.
 The duties of officers are typically spelled out in a company’s by-laws.
 There are no citizenship or residency requirements for directors and officers.

-An LLC, whether formed in the state of New York or Delaware, may be managed by either its members or by managers, as specified in its formation document.
+An LLC, whether formed in the state of New York or Delaware, may be managed by either its members or managers, as specified in its formation document.
 A member may serve as a manager.
 There may be any number of managers and there are no residency or citizenship requirements.
 If there are managers, they are elected by the members.
 Managers may be individuals or other companies.
 Optionally, the operating agreement of an LLC may also provide for officers who may act for the company and who are responsible to the managers or members.

-The operating agreement of an LLC spells out which decisions may be taken by managers and which are reserved to the members; however, state law in both Delaware and New York requires that certain major decisions, such as the following, must be taken by members only:
+The operating agreement of an LLC spells out which decisions may be taken by managers, and which are reserved to the members; however, state law in both Delaware and New York requires that certain major decisions, such as the following, must be taken by members only:

 - Admission of a member;

 - Actions to adopt, amend, restate or revoke the articles or certificate of organization, or an operating agreement;